 If you want to whitewash brick, simply add more water to the milk paint.
 Apply three coats with a paint brush for a solid white fireplace; one or two coats should suffice for a whitewashed look.

 2. Charming Kitchen Hutch

 Make your kitchen hutch the focus of your kitchen or dining area by adding a splash of color.
-To create a rustic looking hutch, select two colors: the base color will be the accent color that “peeks through.”
+To make a rustic looking hutch, select two colors: the base color will be the accent color that “peeks through.”

 After cleaning the surface to remove any grease and allowing it to dry, begin painting your base color.
 If you want some natural wood to peek through the paint, use a damp cloth to remove paint while it’s still wet (this creates more of a subtle natural look than sandpaper).
 Let dry completely (at least 4 hours).

 Paint your second coat with the top color and use a damp cloth to remove paint along edges and “natural” areas that tend to wear to reveal the base color.
-When dry, finish with two coats of Half & Half Pure Tung Oil and Citrus a food-safe seal.
+When dry, finish with two coats of Half & Half Pure Tung Oil and Citrus, a food-safe seal.